-As mentioned earlier, building a business should be about having cool analog experiences.
-Sending the paperwork in the mail just wouldn’t do.
+As mentioned earlier, building a business should be about having extraordinary analog experiences.
+Sending the paperwork in the mail wouldn’t do.
 Making the drive and having the experience is recommended as part of the plan.

-So, on a cloudless blue sky day in August of 2012, driving the two hours to the offices of the Secretary of State and officially filing the business name.
-Entering the multi-story office building near the States capitol, taking a number, and placing the paperwork in the window.
+So, on a cloudless blue sky day in August of 2012, driving the two hours to the offices of the Secretary of State and officially filed the business name.
+Entering the multi-story office building near the States capitol, I took a number and placed the paperwork in the window.
 After about twenty minutes, the clerk called out The Innovation Garage.
 Returning to the window, the clerk asked a few questions and confirmations and proceeded to stamp the paperwork officially.
 A loud “ca-chunk” echoed in the tiled marble room, making the name and entity official.
 Approved paperwork and a legit legal entity handed back.

-Above all, make sure that in your design you create as many unique analog experiences as possible.
+Above all, ensure that your design creates as many unique analog experiences as possible.

 What elements are critical in designing a business for the long haul?

 Playing the long game regarding a time horizon is essential too.
-Ask yourself, if I do this, what might the next twenty or twenty-five years look like?
+What might the next twenty or twenty-five years look like if I do this?

 If you spend any time listening to the so-called “business gurus,” they will tell you that there are just a few valleys of death in business—the one-year, two-year, and five-year mark.
 The statistics say that most companies will fail after three years.
 50% of businesses fail after five years, and 66% yield after ten years.
-The average survival rate of firms with a decade or ore of business under their belts is 34.4%.
+The average survival rate of firms with a decade or more of business under their belts is 34.4%.
 So, maybe about three in ten chances of surviving beyond that.
-Many of the statistic indicate it will be only 25% of enterprises will last for 15 years or more.
+Many statistics indicate that only 25% of enterprises will last for 15 years or more.

 So, why on earth would you risk starting something that, in the long run, only one in four businesses (just 25%) will ever see or experience?

 You start because you want to see what will happen if you take the leap.
 The real payback is much more about the experiences you are having and are grateful to have.
 The reality is that there are multiple valleys of death.
 It’s your job to do your best, move through the ups and downs, and keep pressing forward.
 There are many ways the storms can come.
-It is incumbent on you to be in a position to be overly surprised by what may come.
+It is incumbent on you to be in the best position to have an awareness of challenges and not be too surprised by what may come.

-There are three design elements we try to anchor to each day that help us to do just that.
-Specifically, in our design, we have three elements:
+Three design elements we try to anchor to each day help us do just that.
+Specifically, in our design, we have three parts:

 Faith, Learning, and Gratitude.